-A hilly city in southwestern Mainland China, Chongqing is among the country’s five national central cities, an elite group of cities tasked with leading China’s political, economic, and cultural development.
-An energetic metropolis filled with corporate offices, restaurants, shopping, and entertainment, The Westin Chongqing Liberation Square is nestled in the bustling downtown district.
+A hilly city in southwestern mainland China, Chongqing is among the country’s top five national central cities, a designation given to cities tasked with leading political, economic, and cultural development.

 View Local Area Map